 The best time to view the Ursids in 2016 is after midnight on December 22.

 Named After Ursa Minor

 The Ursids meteor shower is active annually between December 17 and December 23.
 The shower usually peaks around December 21 or 22.
 At its peak, observers may be able to view as many as 10 meteors in an hour.

 The shower is named the Ursids because the meteors seem to radiate from the direction of the constellation Ursa Minor in the sky.

 The Ursids are associated with the comet, 8P/Tuttle, also sometimes known as Mechain-Tuttle's Comet.

-The Ursids can only be observed from locations in the Northern Hemisphere.
+The Ursids can only be seen from Earth's Northern Hemisphere in late December.

 The best time to view the Ursids between midnight (0:00) and before dawn.

 Location in the SkyThe Ursids meteor shower is not visible at this time of year.
 The best date is around Dec 23, 2016, table below is for that date:

 |Ursids meteor shower for New York (Night between Dec 23 and Dec 24)|